 An estimate of the family’s financial strength and ability to contribute are measured by applying the official needs analysis formula to the data submitted on the Free Application for Federal Student Aid (FAFSA).
 The result is the “Expected Family Contribution.”

 The Cost of Attendance less the Expected Family Contribution equals a student’s Demonstrated Financial Need (COA – EFC = NEED).
 The calculated need determines the student’s eligibility for financial assistance.

-The Financial Aid Award is constructed.
+The Financial Aid Offer is constructed.

 More Information About Financial Aid

-To get the best financial aid deal, it is important be an informed consumer.
+To get the best financial aid offer, it is important be an informed consumer.
 The more you know about securing funding for your educational expenses, the better prepared you’ll be to make the right choices, academically and financially.
 Check out these links for some helpful financial aid resources.